Whoa, do I have a good post for you today!😊

 I’ve got an excellent mini-quiz to give yourself a check-up on how well you’re doing with self-care and your answers may surprise you!

 February is all about the HEART.
 I mean, Valentine’s Day is just a few days away!
 Plus, in the United States, it also happens to be Heart Awareness month.
-Heart disease is the number one killer in the United States and in many other countries around the world, including Australia and major parts of Europe.
+Heart disease is the number one killer in the United States and in many other countries around the world.

 Here’s another super shocking stat.
 According to the American Heart Association, about 80% of all cardiovascular disease can be prevented.
 That’s amazing, right?
 EIGHTY PERCENT!!!!

 That’s why this assessment is SO IMPORTANT.
 If you’re like a lot of people, you’re cruising along in some areas of your self-care, but maybe need a little improvement in others.
 This quiz isn’t about being perfect; it’s just about taking great care of yourself because you and your heart deserve it!

 Grab a pen and paper and write down your answers to these questions….

 How are you doing in the eating department?
 Are you eating a healthy, well-balanced diet that includes mostly unprocessed foods?
 Do you cut back on foods that are high in sugar, and instead eat a mostly plant-based diet with healthy fats and proteins? (example - large green salad with grilled chicken and avocado)Take a second to think about what you have eaten over the past week, all the meals plus any snacks you’ve eaten.

 What grade would you give yourself on this, on a scale of 1-5?
 Are there some things you can easily change to boost your grade?

 If 20% or less of your meals were healthy, give yourself a 1

 If about 20-40% of your meals were healthy, give yourself a 2